Skip to Main Content

 Critical thinking by University of Southampton [PDF].

-Critical thinking by Plymouth University [PDF].
+Critical thinking by Dublin City University [Slide deck].

 Be more critical - a practical guide to critical thinking, produced by Oxford Brookes University for Health Sciences students [PDF].